TNOCS/csWeb-tile/README.md

 map.addLayer(utfGrid);
 ```

-## 3D Cesium terrain server
+# 3D Cesium terrain server

-These tiles can also be used as base layer by the 3D view in csWeb based on Cesium.
+These tiles can also be used as a base layer by the 3D view in csWeb based on Cesium.
 However, in order to use your own height server, you have to install another github project, the [Cesium Terrain Server](https://github.com/geo-data/cesium-terrain-server).
 In order to get this running, I had to jump through the following hoops:

 * Install the [Go language](https://golang.org/) (as this terrain server is written in Go)
 * Add the Go installation folder to my path (so I can run it), and set GOPATH to my Go sources folder, e.g. on Windows ```set GOPATH=c:\dev\Go``` (assuming that your sources should go in ```c:\dev\Go\src```, which you should create)